swaker854/InetSoftWork/How to Recreate an Excel Report with InetSoft.md

 ![](screenshots/add-gross-amount-dimension.PNG)

-Next, move 'Category' and 'Product into the first two cells of the third column.
+Next, move 'Category' and 'Product' into the first two cells of the third column.
 Make sure expand on both is set to horizontal.

 ![](screenshots/move-in-category-and-product.PNG)